Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool sets object references on component properties, distinguishes it from set_property for ObjectReference fields, and lists supported resolution methods (asset path, scene GameObject name, component type, instance ID).
+The description clearly states that the tool sets object references on component properties, specifically for wiring references between GameObjects, components, and assets.
+It also explicitly distinguishes itself from set_property for ObjectReference fields, making its purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.